Emirdlgr96/Neonatal-Incubator-Thermodynamic-Analysis/README.md

 # Neonatal-Incubator-Thermodynamic-Analysis
+> ⚠️ **Note:** This is a student project developed for the BME3921 Biothermodynamics course.
+It is currently under development and may contain academic approximations or technical errors.
 Thermodynamic modeling and PID control analysis of a neonatal incubator to optimize infant thermal balance.

 # Project Overview